crymscom/srganalytics-ios/docs/README.md

 Depending on your needs, the library requires the following frameworks to be added to any target requiring it:

-* If you need analytics only, add the following frameworks to your project:
+* If you need analytics only, add the following frameworks to your target:
   * `ComScore`: comScore framework.
   * `libextobjc`: A utility framework.
   * `MAKVONotificationCenter`: A safe KVO framework.